MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/configure/extensions.md

 **NOTE:** Windows Admin Center does not currently notify you when an update is available for a previously installed extension.

 **NOTE:** Windows Admin Center does not currently support upgrade of extensions.
-You will need to uninstall the previous version and install the newer version yourself.
+You will need to uninstall the previous version and install the newer version manually.

 ## Installing extensions from a different feed ##